Scots School Albury: History

-In 1866 the Anglican Church under the direction of the Bishop of Goulburn, the Very Rev. Mesac Thomas, opened the Albury Grammar School.
-In 1878 the Rev. Joseph Masters, M.A., a Congregational minister, was appointed its headmaster.
-In 1881 he left the school and opened his own co-educational school called Albury High School.
-In 1887, due to ill-health, Masters sold the school to two young Melbourne school masters Alfred John Smith and George Bailey Wilson.
+In 1866, the Anglican Church under the direction of the Bishop of Goulburn, the Very Rev. Mesac Thomas, opened the Albury Grammar School.
+In 1878, the Rev. Joseph Masters, M.A., a Congregational minister, was appointed its headmaster.
+In 1881, he left the school and opened his own co-educational school called Albury High School.
+In 1887, due to ill health, Masters sold the school to two young Melbourne school masters Alfred John Smith and George Bailey Wilson.

 Early in the new century the school changed its name to Albury Grammar school.
 In 1902, Smith was killed in a buggy accident, and Wilson assumed full ownership of the school.
 In 1909 Wilson moved the school to its present campus, where it remained co-educational until in 1928 he sold it to the Presbyterian Church in New South Wales and it became an all-boys school.

-There had been private all-girls schools operating in Albury during this period, 'Glenair' and 'Albury Ladies College'.
+There had been private all girls schools operating in Albury during this period, 'Glenair' and 'Albury Ladies College'.
 Both of these were purchased by Jessie Heath in 1910 and became 'Springfield/Glenair Ladies College'.
 This school closed in 1916, and girls were accepted at the Grammar School by Wilson until 1928.

 In 1926, the 'Rosehill Girls' School' was opened by Lillian Windridge and later sold in 1938 to Anna Drennan.
 In 1939 Drennan moved the school to a new location and renamed it 'Woodstock Girls' School'.
 Drennan retired in 1946, and the school was taken over and operated by a community based Council.
+Anna Fellowes Vroland became the head in 1961 but she was sacked after six months for being too progressive.

-In 1958 the Presbyterian Church gave permission for the school to include 'Presbyterian' in its name, becoming 'Woodstock Presbyterian Girls' School'.
+In 1958, the Presbyterian Church gave permission for the school to include 'Presbyterian' in its name, becoming 'Woodstock Presbyterian Girls' School'.
 In 1962 'Woodstock' moved location to a green acre site in North Albury, where it remained until 1971, when the Albury Grammar School and 'Woodstock' decided to amalgamate to form a new coeducational school.
 The school was named 'The Scots School Albury' and was established on the original grammar school campus.
+In 1969 Tony Rae was appointed Headmaster and he served until the end of 1971 when he was appointed head of Newington College.